 Carpinteria is south of Santa Barbara and the Amtrak station is within easy walking distance of Carpinteria State Park.
 This sleepy suburb on the Santa Barbara Channel of the Pacific will put visitors in touch with destinations that make California’s coast a traveler’s delight.

 Union Station is a hub of activity with Metro and Amtrak trains arriving hourly.
 Passenger trains depart hourly South to San Diego and North to Santa Barbara and points beyond.
 Downtown Los Angeles Union Station nearby attractions include Chinatown and Olvera Street.
 Metro rail lines connect with the rest of the city Including Universal Studios Hollywood.

 Fullerton offers a family-friendly environment. more adult-oriented evenings.
 Fullerton has a large modern train station that is a short walk to old town with dining & shopping options.
 From the Fullerton train station, the Surfliner travels through Santa Ana, Irvine, and San Juan Capistrano.

 San Juan Capistrano is one of the most popular day trips by train along the route of the Amtrak Pacific Surfliner.
 Historic Mission San Juan Capistrano is within easy walking distance of Amtrak station.
 Families, school groups, and day-trippers all enjoy the convenience of traveling by train to see the mission.

 San Clemente’s Train Station is adjacent to Pier, only steps to beach and nearby hotels.
 San Clemente is a popular summer beach day trip from inland areas of Southern California.
 Visitors can enjoy a day at the beach and avoid summer traffic and parking problems.

 Surfliners do not stop at Trestles but passengers get as close as you can without standing on the beach.
 The train passes over the “Trestles Bridge” and follows the beach past upper, middle and lower trestles surf breaks.
-The nearest train station to Trestles is San Clemente.
+The nearest train station to Trestles is in San Clemente.